Bible Definitions Shed Light On God’s Word!

 New Testament:

 In addition to the Old Testament, Canonized scripture constitutes the Christian Bible.
 The New Testament comprises 27 books, written roughly between 50 and 150 CE.
 The first four books are the gospels, which record the life of Jesus Christ.
 Among the gospels, the first three (Matthew, Mark, and Luke) are considered the synoptic gospels for their similarity in content, whereas John’s book is considered relatively distinct.
-The gospels are followed by the Apostles Acts, which record the development of the early Christian movement.
+The Apostles Acts follow the gospels, which record the development of the early Christian movement.
 Most New Testament contains letters attributed to the apostle Paul, while others are anonymous or associated with other early church leaders.

 Nicene Creed: